StarbaseCo/starbase-platform-smart-contracts/README.md

 When the TokenSale distributes an ERC20 token, investors receive their tokens immediately.

 TokenSale also accepts payments in `ETH`.
-This occurs when when the `isWeiAccepted` is set on TokenSale deployment or during an ongoing sale by calling the `setIsWeiAccepted` function.
+This occurs when the `isWeiAccepted` is set on TokenSale deployment or during an ongoing sale by calling the `setIsWeiAccepted` function.
 This needs to be called by the `TokenSale` owner.

 When `isWeiAccepted` is triggered and investor sends ether in the transaction by calling `buyTokens`, the function will automatically call the contract internal function `buyTokensWithWei` which handles the purchase with wei/ether.